Guides for happier dogs

 Plenty of cafes will let your dog sit under the table.
 Fewer will actually serve them.
 Puppuccinos, pub tartare, and a restaurant that only serves dogs.

-A venue can be “dog friendly” and still mean beer garden only, front bar maybe, no dogs near the bistro, and definitely not near the pokies.
-Here’s why the rules feel so inconsistent in NSW — and how to tell what a venue actually means before you go.
+Are dogs allowed in pubs?
+In NSW, it depends — a venue can be “dog friendly” and still mean beer garden only, front bar maybe, no dogs near the bistro, and definitely not near the pokies.
+Here’s how the rules actually work, and how to tell what a venue means before you go.

 Breed Meetups and Pub Dog Days in Sydney